Erudika/paraio.org/src/monolite/partials/031-twitter.md

 `/twitter_auth`.

 To initiate a login with Twitter just redirect the user to the `/twitter_auth`.
 This will redirect the user to Twitter for authentication.
-For apps other than the root app use the `/twitter_auth?appid=myapp` parameter.
+For apps other than the root app, redirect to `/twitter_auth?appid=myapp`.

 **Note:** You need to [register a new application with Twitter](https://apps.twitter.com/) in order to obtain an access and secret keys.